CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

 - uri: The URI of the document to retrieve.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ##### exists
 ```typescript